Does Equity Crowdfunding work for SaaS?

-1. Is my product horizontal enough for Equity Crowdfunding?
+2. Is my target market broad enough for Equity Crowdfunding?

-There have been successful equity campaigns for vertical products in the past, but it is still the minority when compared to products that offer a horizontal play.
+There have been successful equity campaigns for hyper-niche products in the past, but it is still the minority when compared to products that offer a broader market play.
 Let's look at some Kickstarter products to get an idea:

 A product that allows you to grow worms as food.
 Whilst an innovative product it has a much smaller target market (people interested in alternate food sources) and therefore only obtained 830 backers to bring in $145,429 of their target $100,000.

 A product that offers a non-invasive snoring solution.
 Whilst also an innovative product it has a much broader target market (people frustrated by snoring) and therefore obtained 3,426 backers to bring in $832,523 of their target $100,000.

 These two products are a great example of how important a the market size and appetite is when undertaking a crowdfunding campaign (regardless of cash or equity).
 The more that the person investing can relate to the product you are offering, the more likely they are to invest.
 The more of them there are, the more funding you are likely to achieve.
 Simple.